Auckland

 This course offers the opportunity for students to design, develop and construct a textile product that addresses an issue.
 Students will gain practical sewing and textile construction skills by investigating traditional and contemporary materials and techniques to solve authentic problems sustainably.

-Vocational Academy - Level 2
+Vocational Academy Course - Level 2

 Wood Technology - Level 2